 Polymer Technical Consulting

-Experts in the field of rubber and plastics, our technical consulting team at Smithers has over 100 years of combined industry experience.
+Experts in the field of rubber and plastics, our technical polymer consultants at Smithers have over 100 years of combined industry experience.

 When expert knowledge is required, contacting a consultant can be a very cost and time efficient option.
 Whether you are in the early stages of developing a product, need help with selecting the right material for your application, need advice about a potential new market, need support in the resolution of faults and failures, or require an expert witness’s opinion in a legal dispute, consultancy can offer instant access to experienced external help.